-One curious finding for the synoptic variability is that there are large trends over the 22-yr record (Fig. 4) that are more significant in the North Pacific than in the North Atlantic.
-This is consistent with NWP products and Comprehensive Ocean-Atmosphere Data Set (COADS; Chang 2007) and will require that all variables, including the variability measures, need to be detrended.
+One curious finding for the synoptic variability is that there are large trends over the 22 year record (Fig. 4) which are more significant in the N. Pacific than in the N. Atlantic.
+This is consistent with NWP products and COADS (Chang 2007) and will require that all variables, including the variability measures, need to be de-trended.
 We were initially surprised at the strong relationship between the atmospheric variability in the KE and the oceanic KE index (next section) everywhere in the domain until we detrended the signals.
-The lower panels of Figs. 2 and 3 are not influenced by the existence of the trends in the JFM mean; the trended and detrended versions of the lower panels of Figs. 2 and 3 are essentially identical.
+The lower panels of Figs.2 and 3 are not influenced by the existence of the trends in the JFM mean; the trended and detrended versions of the lower panels of Figs.2 and 3 are essentially identical.
 Clearly the reasons for the trends are of interest but not particularly relevant here.
 These trends and their spatial characteristics will be discussed in a future study.
-At this point, we will linearly detrend all of the variables to maximize the interannual-decadal signals that are our focus in this study.
+At this point, we will linearly de-trend all variables to maximize the interannual - decadal signals that are our focus in this study.